-ł SURKITTED POR FILING 4/14/86 1 BEFORE THE FLORIDA PUBLIC SERVICE COMMISSION 2 PREPARED TESTIMONY . - OF · - JOHN R. ROWE, JR. ÷ 4 • 5 ۵.
-Will you please state your name, address and occupation.
-6 7 Α. My name is John R. Rowe, Jr. My business address is 702 8 North Franklin Street, Tampa, Florida 33602.
-I am 9 •• Assistant Vice President of Tampa Electric Company.
-10 11 Q Plezse describe your educational background and business 12 experience.
-13 14 A. I was educated in the public schools of Birmingham, • 15 Alabama; Evansville, Indiana; and Mt.
+22 1 BEPORE THE PLORIDA PUBLIC SERVICE COMMISSION 2 PREPARED TESTIMONY 3 OF JOEN R. ROWE, JR. 2 .
+4 5 Q. Will you please state your name, address and occupation.
+6 2 7 A. My name is John R. Rowe, Jr. My business address is 702 8 North Franklin Street, Tampa, Florida 33602.
+I am 9 Assistant Vice President of Tampa Electric Company.
+10 11 Q. Plezse describe your educational background and business æ 12 experience.
+14 13 14 , Distriction and Provide and Distriction of Districtions and the provide and 15 Alabama; Evansville, Indiana; and Mt.
 Lebanon, 16 Pennsylvania.
 I was graduated in June, 1962 from the 17 Georgia Institute of Technology with a Bachelor of Science 18 degree in Industrial Management, and from the University 19 of South Florida in March, 1971 with a Master of Business 20 Administration degree.
-I am a Certified Public Accountant 21 licensed to practice in Florida and a member of the 22 American Institute of CPAs, the Florida Institute of CPAs, 23 · · · ••• and the National Association of Accountants.
+I am a Certified Public Accountant 21 licensed to practice in Florida and a member of the 22 American Institute of CPAs, the Florida Institute of CPAs, 23 and the National Association of Accountants.
 I joined 24 Tampa Electric Company in July, 1962 and I have served in 25 various capacities in the Personnel, Customer Accounting,